+Russia's second largest city is set around a pretty network of waterways and grand palaces – there are plenty of reasons to visit St Petersburg.
 St Petersburg (Санкт-Петербург), Petrograd, Leningrad and St Petersburg again – the city’s succession of names mirrors Russia’s turbulent history.
 Founded in 1703 by Peter the Great as a “window in the West”, three hundred years later St Petersburg, a self-assured and future-focused city, still retains more of a Western European feel than Moscow.
 A sophisticated capital of the tsarist Empire, the cradle of the Communist Revolution of 1917, and a symbol of Russian stoicism due to the city’s heroic endurance of a three-year Nazi siege during World War II, present-day St Petersburg has eased into modernity without sacrificing any of its old-world magnificence and charm, its shopping malls and nightclubs sitting alongside its opulent palaces.
 The city is easy to navigate and the pace of life is relaxed.
-The best time to visit is during the midsummer White Nights (mid-June to mid-July), when darkness never falls.
+The best time to visit St Petersburg is during the midsummer White Nights (mid-June to mid-July), when darkness never falls.
 From May to October all bridges across the Neva are raised from 1am to 5am – a beautiful sight, best seen from a boat.

 Top image © FOTOGRIN/Shutterstock